-Cloudways offers both Vultr and Vultr High Frequency servers which use NVME and faster 3+ GHz processors.
+Cloudways offers both Vultr and Vultr High Frequency servers.

 - Monthly pricing.